Extending Redundancy Protection: Pregnant Women and New Parents

 With consultation due to close in April 2019 and no date for the implementation of any change, employers are not faced with an immediate change to the current system.
 However, polices should be reviewed in due course and at the very least employers need to be mindful that they are complying with the current rules.

-For any further guidance on this issue or any other employment related matter, please contact a member of the Employment Team at Wilkes LLP.
+For any further guidance on this issue or any other employment related matter, please contact a member of the Employment Team at The Wilkes Partnership LLP.
 Alternatively email us at [email protected].

 Sign up for our newsletter